 On a lighter note, did you know that a First is sometimes referred to as a ‘Geoff’ (after Geoff Hirst) or a ‘Damian’ (after a Damian Hirst) while a 2:2 is often referred to as a ‘Desmond’ (after Desmond Tutu).
 A 2:1 is informally known as an ‘Attila the Hun’ and a Third is informally known as a ‘Thora’ (after Thora Hird’ or as a ‘Douglas’ (after Douglas Hurd).
 A Third is alternatively known informally as a ‘Vorderman’ (named after Carol Vorderman, the famous Countdown co-host who was awarded a Third-class degree by Cambridge)!

 At The Document Centre here in London we provide the binding for those university dissertations or theses which contribute to the Honours element explained above.
 Each has to be produced to the exact specification laid down by the university in question, and each university generally has its own individual house style and colours.
-However, having been the leader in the field of thesis binding for many years we already know the university specifications and, for most UK universities, students are able to simply select their university from a drop-down list and order on-line, safe in the knowledge that their thesis will be bound to the correct university specifications.
-Alternatively they can also specify something different including if their university is not listed (we do on-demand thesis binding for universities around the world, not just the UK) or if the job in hand is not for a university (we do bookbinding of all kinds!).
+However, having been the leader in the field of thesis binding for many years we already know the university specifications and, for most UK universities, students are able to simply select their university from a drop-down list and order online, safe in the knowledge that their thesis will be bound to the correct university specifications.
+Alternatively, they can also specify something different including if their university is not listed (we do on-demand thesis binding for universities around the world, not just the UK) or if the job in hand is not for a university (we do bookbinding of all kinds!).
 Students can add register ribbons, CD pockets, foil blocked lettering on the covers and spine plus many other optional extras, including having CDs and DVD copies burnt and additional copies of their thesis sent to different postal addresses.
 All this is controlled during the single online ordering process.
 We also print posters for many students – see here for more details.
-For more information contact us here or learn more about our online thesis and dissertation binding services here.
+For more information contact us here or learn more about our online thesis and dissertation binding service.